-Periorbital edema is defined as swelling around the eyes.
-The site bordering the eye is the eye socket or orbit.
+Periorbital edema involve swelling around the eyes.
+Generally, the site bordering the eye is the eye socket or orbit.
 An individual might have periorbital edema in only one eye or both at the same time.

 What are the causes?

-The main cause is inflammation that results to the buildup of fluid around the eye.
-The condition can arise rapidly or over an extended period.
+In general, the main cause is inflammation that results to the buildup of fluid around the eye.
+Furthermore, the condition can arise rapidly or over an extended period.

 Some of the possible causes include: